jlchereau/Phonegap-OWIN/README.md

 ## Important Note

-For various reasons essentially pertaining to the overall complexity and obscurity (black box) of the Microsoft .NET stack (OWIN, ASP.NET, MVC 5, Web API 2, etc.), this architecture has been dropped in favor of [Phonegap.Express](https://github.com/jlchereau/Phonegap.Express).
+For various reasons essentially pertaining to the overall complexity and obscurity (black box) of the Microsoft .NET stack (OWIN, ASP.NET, MVC 5, Web API 2, ASP.NET identity, etc.), this architecture has been dropped in favor of [Phonegap.Express](https://github.com/jlchereau/Phonegap.Express).

-In particular, [Fiddler](http://www.telerik.com/fiddler) was revealing requests (SignalR, OpenId endpoints) that did not pertain to the standard oAuth 2.0 authentication flow.
+In particular, Microsoft has been changing the Membership system too often and ASP.NET identity still locks you in an Entity Framework model and database design.
+Also [Fiddler](http://www.telerik.com/fiddler) was revealing requests (SignalR, OpenId endpoints) that did not pertain to the standard oAuth 2.0 authentication flow.

 ## Copyright